orange-cloudfoundry/gitlab-release-resource/README.md

 # GitLab Releases Resource

 Fetches and creates versioned GitLab resources.
 GitLab resources are metadata attached to tags.
+Note that `check` will skip tags that do not have associated resources.

 Note that this is still in development, and is still undergoing changes.
-It may or may not work properly at the moment, but should hopefully somewhat more stable soon.
+It may or may not work properly at the moment, but should hopefully be somewhat more stable soon.

+You may want to clean up your uploads folder over time if you re-run a put step with the same inputs, as this will simply re-upload the files under a new hash.

 ## Source Configuration